patillacode/epicure/README.md

 ### What?

-`epicure` is a collection of useful python methods and utils I tend to use in my personal projects.
+`epicure` is a collection of useful python methods and utils with no dependencies other than the Python standard library.
+Never write the same little utils again!

 ### Why?